Products

 E4, E7, E8 is core duo (including E6320 and E6850).

 All E series is transformed into dual core CPU.
-E1, E3 still is Celeron CPU, because of using the old Northwood core, the frequency of Celeron CPU is high, but the energy consumption and heat output also is maximum.
+E1, E3 still is Celeron CPU, because of using the old Northwood core, the frequency of Celeron CPU is high, but the energy consumption and output also is maximum.
 So it’s better to use a Pentium dual-core CPU than a Celeron CPU.

 T is the mainstream mobile series, laptop 65 nm duo CPU (such as T7500) and laptop 45 nm duo CPU (such as T8100) and 65 nm Pentium dual-core laptop CPU (such as T2300) and laptop 45 nm Pentium dual-core CPU (such as T3200):